smirarab/avian-indels/README.md

 - See [names-common-2.csv](names-common-2.csv) for mapping to common names
 - See [clade-defs.txt](clade-defs.txt) and [annotation.txt](annotation.txt) for mapping to clade names used in the meta table

+## Gene Trees

+The folder [genetrees](genetrees) includes all the gene trees used in the paper.
+We also include shuffled gene trees used to compute RF among random pair of gene trees.